Alignak-monitoring-contrib/alignak-webui/docs/source/api.rst

 Most plugins are dedicated to a specific backend element (eg. host, service, ...).
 For those plugins, some rules are commonly used for the routes:

     - /elements, get the paginated elements list
-    - /elements_tree, get the element tree view (for some elements)
+    - /elements/tree, get the element tree view (for some elements)
-    - /elements_table, get the element table view
+    - /elements/table, get the element table view
-    - /elements_table_data, get the element table data (called by the datatable)
+    - /elements/table_data, get the element table data (called by the datatable)
-    - /elements_list, get all the elements list as a json list of objects containing `id` and `name`
+    - /elements/list, get all the elements list as a json list of objects containing `id`, `name` and `alias`
     - /element/id, get the view of a specific element. *id* may be the element `id` or `name`

 Where `element` stands for the specific element name: host, service, user, ...

+    get_list:

+    If the templates parameter is not None, the search is performed with this parameter (True or False).
+If a templates URL parameter (GET or POST) exists, the elements list is completed with the templates list to get all the elements and templates.

 External access
 ---------------